vakila/vakila.github.io/_posts/2016-05-23-outreachy-what-how-why.md

 ---
 layout: post
-title: Outreachy: What?
+title: "Outreachy: What?
 How?
-Why?
+Why?"
 tags: outreachy
 ---

-Today is my first day as an [Outreachy](https://gnome.org/outreachy) intern with [Mozilla](https://www.mozilla.org)!
+Today was my first day as an [Outreachy](https://gnome.org/outreachy) intern with [Mozilla](https://www.mozilla.org)!
 What does that even mean?
 Why is it super exciting?
 How did I swing such a sweet gig?
 How will I be spending my summer non-vacation?
 Read on to find out!

 ## What is Outreachy?